Canine Companions Advocacy Initiative

 Misrepresenting a pet as a service dog is against the law and has serious consequences for people with disabilities who rely on trained service dogs for independence.
 Fraudulent service dogs cause confusion around the laws and can pose a serious threat to the safety of working service dogs.

-of graduates have encountered a fraudulent or uncontrolled service dog in public where pet dogs are not allowed.
+of graduates have encountered an uncontrolled dog in public where pet dogs are not allowed.

 of graduates have had a dog interfere with, vocalize at, bite, or growl at their service dog.

-of graduates feel that their quality of life and independence has been moderately or severely impacted by fraudulent service dogs.
+of graduates feel that their quality of life and independence has been impacted by fraudulent service dogs.

 What is a service dog?